miguelanruiz/workshop-github-actions/README.md

   - Jobs in Parallel
   - Jobs in Sequence
   - Steps:
+    - Checkout Code
     - Docker Login
     - Add the Container Metadata
     - Setup Docker QEMU
     - Setup Docker Buildx
     - Build and Push
+    - Save Image to the GitHub Run
 - Demo pt.
 3
   - Trigger a Workflow when a Pull Request is merged
   - Create a Release in the repository when the Pull Request is merged